European River Cruises Info: Where they Sail, Cruise Lines to Consider, and More

-Scenic is a luxury 5-star cruise line with a focus on its culinary experiences and all-inclusive pricing.
+Scenic is a luxury 5-star cruise line focusing on its culinary experiences and all-inclusive pricing.
 It was founded by Australian businessman Glen Moroney, who owns the company today.
 (They also own Emerald Cruises.)

 Viking European River Cruises

 Viking is perhaps the most widely known river cruise ship company.
-They are incredibly popular not just because of great commercials and media campaigns over the years but because of guest satisfaction over and over again.
+They are incredibly popular not just because of great commercials and media campaigns over the years but because of guest satisfaction.

-Viking sails almost anywhere cruisers want to be and are especially popular amongst first-time river cruisers, dipping their toes into this new cruise world.
+Viking sails almost anywhere cruisers want to be and is especially popular amongst first-time river cruisers dipping their toes into this new cruise world.
 They sail the Danube, Elbe, Rhine, Rhone, Main, Seine, Moselle, and Douro River.

-This river cruise line was started by three founding members in 2002: President Rudi Schreiner, Executive Vice President Kristin Karst, and Jimmy Murphy (who passed away in 2014, but his son, Gary, carries on his legacy as Executive Vice President of Sales).
+Three founding members started this river cruise line in 2002: President Rudi Schreiner, Executive Vice President Kristin Karst, and Jimmy Murphy (who passed away in 2014, but his son, Gary, carries on his legacy as Executive Vice President of Sales).